What is liquid fund ? 5 things you must know about it.

 Now, take some examples to understand it.

-You invested your money to buy a home or a land.
-Now, due to some emergency you need money.
+You invested your money to buy a home or land.
+Now, due to some emergency, you need money.

 Do you think you will get money immediately by selling your home or a piece of land?